Solid Waste & Recycling

 - What cannot be accepted at the Purkins - Route 205 Center?

-- What holidays are the convenience centers closed?
+- What are the rules and procedures for the convenience centers?

 - Do I need a county sticker to use the landfill or convenience centers?

 - Is there a charge for any items from my own residence?